Game Oriented Assembly Lisp: Uses

-However, they have since resumed using it for scripting on some PlayStation 3 games, including The Last of Us.
+However, Naughty Dog resumed using GOAL for scripting on some PlayStation 3 games, including The Last of Us.

 OpenGOAL

 A community project, OpenGOAL, started in 2020 with the goal of porting GOAL to x86-64 by decompiling existing Jak and Daxter: The Precursor Legacy, Jak II, Jak 3 and, tentatively, Jak X: Combat Racing assets and recompiling them natively.
 It includes a GOAL compiler written in C++ as well as a read–eval–print loop to enable a similar workflow to Naughty Dog's original implementation.
-By November 2023, the OpenGOAL team had produced Windows and Linux ports for the first two games that are 100% completable, with a Jak 3 port in development as of 2025.
+By April 2026, the OpenGOAL team had produced Windows, macOS, and Linux ports for the main trilogy that are 100% completable.